hituro/hituro-makes-macros/storylets/README.md

 The `link` attribute is used by the `<<storyletlink>>` macro as link text for a storylet.
 If not specified, the storylet's title is used instead.

-_Note: You can specify other attributes on the storylet if you wish.
-Attributes other than the ones specified here are ignored._

 #### `any` and `all` attributes

 Use these attributes to specify conditions for the storylet to be avaialble.
 See [storylet conditions](#storylet-conditions) below.

+> [!NOTE]
+> You can specify other attributes on the storylet if you wish.
+Attributes other than the ones specified here are ignored.

 ### Storylet stores